The story begins with Aristotle

-Aphantasia was first given a name in 2015, but knowledge of its existence can be found dating back to 340 BC.
+Aphantasia was first given a name in 2015, but knowledge of our invisible differences can be found dating back to 340 BC.
 Aristotle stands at the beginning of this history when aphantasia was not an established topic of discussion yet.

 Aristotle coins the term phantasia in De Amina (On the Soul), Part III to describe a distinct capacity between perception and thought — a sort of ‘sixth sense.’

-In a brief discussion (De Anima III 3), Aristotle describes imagination as “that in virtue of which an image occurs in us”— in thoughts, dreams, and memories.
+In a brief discussion in De Anima III 3, Aristotle describes imagination as “that in virtue of which an image occurs in us”— in thoughts, dreams, and memories.
 His account of phantasia includes mental imagery, dreams, and even hallucinations.

-Aristotle makes a point to distinguish this capacity for ‘creating mental representations ‘ from perception.
+Aristotle makes a point to distinguish this capacity for “creating mental representations”‘ from perception.
+For Aristotle, phantasia “need never to have been actually perceived by the senses, nor ever really exist.“

-For Aristotle, phantasia need never to have been actually perceived by the senses, nor ever really exist.
-That is to say, our imagination can be false, even in fantastic ways.
+Put simply, our imagination can be false often in fantastic ways.
 Perhaps that’s why it’s often closely associated with fantasy.

-Zeman coins the term “a-phantasia” to describe blind imagination in 2015.
-The rest as they say, is history.
+Zeman coins the term “a-phantasia” to describe the inability to visualize in 2015.
+The rest, as they say, is history.